centur/lambda-blueprint/README.md

 ### 2. How to create the APIs?

 ```
+fyi: lerna is used to execute most of the commands below across all the domains.

 1. npm install
 2. npm run build
 3. npm run test:unit (optional, have a look at the ci.yaml)